DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Design

-\textbf{Local optimisation.} The algorithm iteratively refines an initial partition by relocating individual vertices to neighbouring communities whenever doing so yields a positive modularity gain.
-This phase rapidly increases modularity by exploiting local structure in the graph and converges when no further-improving moves remain.
-In the context of \system’s quality-weighted hardware graph, this process preferentially groups qubits connected by high-fidelity couplers, since such moves yield the largest immediate modularity gains.

-\textbf{Aggregation.} Once local optimisation stabilises, communities are contracted into super-vertices to form a coarsened graph, with edge weights aggregated accordingly.
+The Louvain algorithm optimises modularity through a greedy agglomerative process with two alternating phases, which halts when modularity no longer improves. \paragraph{Local optimisation} The algorithm iteratively refines an initial partition by relocating individual vertices to neighbouring communities whenever doing so yields a positive modularity gain.
+This phase rapidly increases modularity by exploiting local graph structure and converges when no further-improving moves remain.
+In the context of \system’s quality-weighted hardware graph, this process preferentially groups qubits connected by high-fidelity couplers, since such moves yield the largest immediate modularity gains. \paragraph{Aggregation} Once local optimisation stabilises, communities are contracted into super-vertices to form a coarsened graph, with edge weights aggregated accordingly.
 Modularity optimisation is then repeated on this reduced graph, enabling the algorithm to capture higher-level community structure beyond local optima.
 For \system, this hierarchical aggregation produces execution regions that remain cohesive across scales, allowing region boundaries to stabilise around consistently weak or noisy couplers rather than transient local fluctuations.
-These two phases alternate until modularity no longer improves.

-This hierarchical optimisation strategy balances solution quality with computational efficiency.
+This strategy balances solution quality with computational efficiency.
 Local moves exploit fine-grained structure, while aggregation enables global reorganisation at progressively coarser scales.
-In practice, the algorithm converges quickly on sparse graphs with community structure.
-On a 156-qubit heavy-hex hardware graph, region discovery completes in under 100\,ms, making it suitable for execution once per calibration cycle.
+In practice, the algorithm converges quickly, making it suitable for execution once per calibration cycle.
+For example, this process completes in $\lesssim100$~ms on a 156-qubit heavy-hex graph.